alpkabac/sukima/README.md

 Useful to create some lore for your personalities, you can then remember them using the `!remember` command
 Planned: ability to create different list of entries and switch between them to generate more specific things your own way

-# Prerequisites for NovelAI API (latest and current)
-1. A paid NovelAI account (any tier should do)
-2. Grab your NovelAI API key (you can use this simple [google colab](https://colab.research.google.com/drive/1TKRNYKxWTJXjZcFbhK3RnsuZBpPIdW8_))
-3. Node version 14.x or more

 # [DEPRECATED] Prerequisites for 6B parameters AI model

 You have to run [this colab](https://colab.research.google.com/gist/nolialsea/ba93c54a09b95e3306b69fd2480183e7/gpt-j-6b-inference-demo.ipynb#scrollTo=bsIUxnOdBAYu)